Vyral/brandon-blackwell/_posts/2018-10-09-our-top-5-tips-for-homebuyers-in-todays-market.md

 {% include youtube.html %}

-Are you planning on buying a home in this competitive market?
-Today, we have five tips to help you succeed and purchase a home.
+<p style="text-align: center;"><em>Are you planning on buying a home in this competitive market?
+Today, we have five tips to help you succeed and purchase a home.</em></p>

 We’ve put together five great tips for new homebuyers that will help up your chances of getting into your dream home.